gaborbernat/bernat-tech/content/posts/type-hints/index.md

     return result
 ```

-There is a downside to this though.
-Now your static linter tool is complaining that you're redefining functions with the
+There is a downside to this, though.
+Now your static linter tool is complaining that you're redefining functions with
-same name; this is a false positive so add the static linter disable comment mark
+the the same name; this is a false positive so add the static linter disable comment mark
 (`# pylint: disable=function-redefined` ).

 ### 3. Type lookup

-Imagine you have a class that allows representing the contained data as multiple types, or that has fields of the
+Imagine you have a class that allows representing the contained data as multiple types or that has fields of the
 different type.
 You want the user to have a quick and easy way to refer to them, so you add a function, having a
 built-in types name: